-^{} Actions in italics represent municipally-mandated responsibilities or initiatives that are already underway (or planned for) at the City
+Actions in italics represent municipally-mandated responsibilities or initiatives that are already underway (or planned for) at the City

-- 3.3.2.
-Work with partners to develop and implement a trip reduction/active transportation strategy for the community (including businesses and institutions).
-This may include such transportation demand management initiatives as: - Working with transit authorities to ensure bicycle parking and supportive infrastructure (e.g. GO Transit, VIVA YRT); - Promoting public transit with incentives, creative advertising and a focus on youth; - Ensuring mobility options for those unable to use cars (elderly, those with physical limitations, etc.); - Working with the Region of York on accessibility issues related to the Ontarians with Disabilities Act; - Supporting regional initiatives such as high occupancy vehicle (HOV) lane expansions: - A pilot project with Active & Safe Routes to School: and - Establishing City-wide parking standards to promote alternatives to SOV trips.

-This action may be supported by a series of policies to be developed in the new Official Plan, the upcoming Transportation Master Plan, and the Employee Trip Reduction plan under development at the City.
+3.3.2.
+Work with partners to develop and implement a trip reduction/active transportation strategy for the community Ongoing Engineering and Public Works All The TMP was approved by Council in 2011. (including businesses and institutions).
+This may include such transportation demand management initiatives as: The Vaughan TDM Policy Study has been delayed to 2013 as York Region is currently developing their TDM Strategy, Working with transit authorities to ensure bicycle parking and supportive infrastructure (e.g. GO Transit, VIVA YRT); which will impact the scope of the City's study.
+DTE staff are active participants on the Technical Advisory Committee for the York Region TDM Strategy.
+Promoting public transit with incentives, creative advertising and a focus on youth; Staff are also active participants on the GTHA TDM Coordinating Committee.
+Ensuring mobility options for those unable to use cars (elderly, those with physical limitations, etc.); In October 2012, staff launched the Active Routes are the Way to Go program at a pilot school - St Michael the Archangel.
+Working with the Region of York on accessibility issues related to the Ontarians with Disabilities Act; The City intends to support up to two schools per year starting in 2013/14.
+Supporting regional initiatives such as high occupancy vehicle (HOV) lane expansions; Capital budget approval for a Parking Management Strategy Study has been secured for 2013 to develop a parking A pilot project with Active &amp; Safe Routes to School; and management mandate and associated staff responsibilities.
+Establishing City-wide parking standards to promote alternatives to SOV trips.
+Development / Transportation Engineering Staff continues to ensure the identification and installation of sidewalk links on arterial This action may be supported by a series of policies to be developed in the new Official Plan, the upcoming Transportation Master Plan, and the Employee Trip Reduction plan under development roads as part of the development / Block Plan review and approval process.
+Staff also continues to lead the review and coordination of all Toronto-York Spadina at the City.
+Subway Extension and York Region Bus Rapid Transit projects and initiatives with City services.